aaronoe/FlutterCinematic/README.md

 In terms of UI, the goal was replicating the Android design as closely as possible to understand the possibilities that Flutter offers for crafting UIs.

+## Building from Source

+To build this app from source you will have to obtain an API-key from [TMDB right here](https://developers.themoviedb.org/3/getting-started/introduction).
+Set this key to the constant `API_KEY` in `constants.dart` to run the app.
+Additionally, the app now uses Dart2 which means that you should enable that in your IDE if you haven't done so yet.

 ## Video

 ![In App Experience](https://github.com/aaronoe/FlutterCinematic/blob/master/screenshots/flutter_cinematic_gif.gif?raw=true)